How employee engagement can help businesses tackle care staff shortages

 Our HR and care experts have given their top tips using their experience in the industry.

-New employees: Provide a welcoming induction
+Provide a welcoming induction for new employees

 Role – Clarify job expectations and targets.
 Research shows that employees who don’t know what’s expected of them from an early stage are less likely to stick in the role for a long time.
 Manage performance from day one to ensure your new employee can succeed and learn quickly.
 Enabling success will motivate confidence and, in turn, happiness.